 When Should I Ask for Help if I Can’t Afford Child Support?

-If you’re going through a difficult financial period, you need to ask for help or a modification right away.
+If you’re going through a difficult financial period, you must immediately ask for help or a modification.

 In most cases, modifications aren’t retroactive.
 They only change the agreement going forward.